Joint 21-cm and CMB Forecasts for Constraining Self-Interacting Massive Neutrinos: Results

 Thus far, the discussion of our results has focused on our baseline astrophysical scenario, where only popII stars are included.
-We now consider what happens when we include popIII stars in the analysis.
-Having been formed in mini-halos, popIII stars indirectly probe the small-scale regime, $k\gtrsim 30\,{\rm Mpc^{-1}}$ (compare with Fig.~\ref{fig:pm_to_hmf}).
+We now consider what happens when we include popIII stars in the analysis. {Including popIII stars in the analysis generally produces more conservative results, since they increase the number of parameters and the uncertainties in the astrophysical model.
+Moreover, they anticipate the onset of cosmic dawn and reionization, thus shifting the 21-cm signal to higher $z$ and decreasing the overall amplitude of its power spectrum in the HERA observational band, see Fig.~\ref{fig:app_astro}.
+However, the existence of popIII stars may increase the relative contribution of small-scale structures to the evolution of the 21-cm signal, hence improving our capability to probe them.
+In fact,} having been formed in mini-halos, popIII stars indirectly probe the small-scale regime, $k\gtrsim 30\,{\rm Mpc^{-1}}$ (compare with Fig.~\ref{fig:pm_to_hmf}).
 In the mI$\nu$ and MI$\nu$ models, these scales are boosted; hence, the number of mini-halos is strongly enhanced, anticipating the onset of cosmic dawn and increasing the amplitude of the 21-cm power spectrum at high $z$.
 Meanwhile, the suppression of small scales in the SI$\nu$ model weakens the amplitude of the 21-cm power spectrum; this suppression, in addition to the larger number of parameters needed to analyze the popII+popIII scenario, worsens the constraining power of $\Delta_{21}^2(k,z)$.

 To help visualize this point, we compare the only-popII and popII+popIII scenarios in Fig.~\ref{fig:pop3_ellipses}, where the HERA results for only-popII are the same from Fig.~\ref{fig:moneyplot}.
 The enhanced small-scale power in the mI$\nu$ model helps to relax the degeneracy between $M_\nu$ and $\log_{10}G_{\rm eff}$, improving the constraining power on the latter; the $2\sigma_{\log_{10}G_{\rm eff}}$ constraints from Table~\ref{tab:results}, in fact, shift from $112\%$ to $78\%$.
-In contrast, the constraints on the SI$\nu$ model are weaker when popIII stars are included in the analysis, with $2\sigma_{\log_{10}G_{\rm eff}}$ shifting from $32\%$ to $72\%$.
+In contrast, the constraints on the SI$\nu$ model are weaker when popIII stars are included in the analysis, with $2\sigma_{\log_{10}G_{\rm eff}}$ shifting from $32\%$ to $72\%$. {Further improvements may come from external constraints on the popIII star formation rate, which would help adding priors to the astrophysical parameters.
+Despite not yet achieved, a direct observation of popIII stars is in the reach of current and upcoming high redshift experiments, e.g.,~JWST, for which candidate popIII galaxies have been already observed and used for a first calibration of the luminosity function~\cite{Fujimoto:2025kbv}.
+The synergy between these surveys and 21-cm studies will surely foster our knowledge on these elusive sources.}

 Finally, we note that variations in the fiducial astrophysical model may vary the evolution of the 21-cm signal (see, e.g.,~Refs.~\cite{Park:2018ljd,Mesinger:2016ddl,Cohen:2016jbh}).
 This may affect our final results, since the 21-cm power spectrum would shift in redshift, with cosmic dawn being either anticipated or delayed, hence changing the sensitivity of HERA to its amplitude on the different scales.
 However, since none of these parameters can introduce scale-dependent effects, we expect the constraining power on $G_{\rm eff}$ to remain in the same ballpark.
 For example, a smaller value of $f_{*,7}$, the popIII star formation efficiency, would lead to $\sigma_{\log_{10}G_{\rm eff}}$ in between the values we quoted for the two scenarios.